k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: wearing dragon scales and reading an unidentified scroll of enchant armor
 - Fix: player objects destroyed via passive disintegration handling
+- Move the Wizard's Tower into its own branch